MicrosoftDocs/Devices-docs/surface-hub/surface-hub-secure-with-uefi-semm.md

 ## Apply SEMM package to Surface Hub 2S or Surface Hub 3

-You can apply the package to an individual Surface Hub device, by booting directly into the UEFI menu.
+To apply the package and enroll a Surface Hub into SEMM, insert the USB drive into the USB-A port and boot directly into the UEFI menu.

 1. Turn off Surface Hub.
 Press and hold the **Volume up** button and press the **Power** Button.
 Keep holding the **Volume up** button until the UEFI menu appears.